-Though coordinating questionnaires or surveys through the Office of Institutional Research can frequently help you maximize your response rate, the following are some examples of questionnaires that are NOT required to be scheduled through the IR:
+Coordinating questionnaires or surveys through the Office of Institutional Research can frequently help you maximize your response rate.
+However the following are some examples of questionnaires that are NOT required to be scheduled through the IR:

-A. Faculty-supervised survey research that contributes toward students' academic progress;
+A. Faculty-supervised survey research that contributes toward Kenyon students' academic progress;

 C. Individual event evaluations collecting information on operational status and projected needs;